What is Hypochondria and How to Get Help?

 Undiagnosed symptoms of somatoform disorders often lead to inaccurate or exaggerated beliefs about somatic symptoms, difficult encounters with medical professionals (frequent visits, unnecessary lab tests), and resistance to or noncompliance with diagnostic or treatment efforts.

-Broadly, hypochondria involves preoccupation with the idea that you’re seriously ill based on normal body sensations (a rumbling stomach) or minor signs (a scratchy voice).
+Broadly, hypochondria involves a preoccupation with the idea that you’re seriously ill based on normal body sensations (a rumbling stomach) or minor symptoms (a scratchy voice).
 More specifically, signs and symptoms may include:

-• Extreme worry over having or getting a serious illness.
+• Excessive worry over having or getting a serious illness.

-• Worry persisting despite appropriate medical evaluation and reassurance.
+• Health concern persists despite appropriate medical evaluation and reassurance.

 • The duration of the disturbance lasting at least six months.